nikkhil160/nikhil/clu45iyos000309l77i7k6rxf.md

 This is another reason why I ask Etsy store owners to diversify the eggs and use a self hosted platform like Shopify or WooCommerce so that they can have the control over their data and can have maximum power.

 The only struggle is to bring the traffic to the Shopify store, as Etsy drives the traffic for them.
 I can help in migrating the Etsy store to Shopify and getting the traffic using Paid ads.
-You can schedule a [consultation with me](https://calendly.com/nikhil-pro/30min?utm_source=etsy_automatically_shipping_article&utm_medium=nikhil.pro&utm_campaign=free&month=2024-03) and I will be happy to help!
+You can schedule a [consultation with me](https://nikhil.pro/meeting)and I will be happy to help!